hiroaki/maps.gpx/README.md

 </body></html>
 ```

+This example shows the entire contents of `viewer-droppable.html` located in the `samples` directory.
+Open it by your browser, please try.

+Like this example, when not direct specifically, overlays won't be shown.
+It is possible to show/hide overlays anytime.

+The `key` passed to the callback hook is a unique key to identify the GPX data.

-## Example 2
+### Example 2

-This example inputs GPX from URL.
+This example, to load the GPX of the URL embedded in the page.

-In this case, it is useful when giving GPX as a parameter to a general-purpose map
+This is useful when you want to give the GPX as a parameter to the general map of the pages
-on the page generated from a template in the CMS, Weblog and so on.
+that are generated from a template in the CMS or weblog.

 ```
 <!DOCTYPE html>